Virtual Hearings

 You can speak to a Children’s Rights Officer.
 Your local Social Work Department should be able to help you with this.

-A step by step visual story guide for children participating in virtual hearings.
-The guide can be viewed here.
+A step by step visual story guide for children participating in virtual hearings is available.

 An easy read guide is available for parents participating in a Virtual Hearing.
 We also have a printable version.